Several weeks ago, I invited new email subscribers to share their answers to two deeply personal questions:

 - Switched to a different health insurance with a lower monthly premium.
-Will’s premiums dropped from $302/month to $197/month, and the savings goes to the HSA account.
+The savings goes to the HSA account.

 - Switched to a different natural gas plan.

-- Started using Digit to automatically transfer small amounts (that I don’t notice or miss) into savings.
+- Started using Qapital to automatically transfer small amounts (that I don’t notice or miss) into savings.

 Join the Facebook group*, take the One Percent Pledge, and share how you’re trimming your budget — one percent at a time.